Basem98/request-reply-implementation/message-brokers.md

 ### How does RabbitMQ handle the Request-reply pattern by default?

-amqplib's implementation exposes a `sendToQueue()` method, which takes an `options` object as its 3rd parameter, and it accepts a `replyTo` field among others.
+Let's take the amqplib implementation for example. amqplib's implementation exposes a `sendToQueue()` method, which takes an `options` object as its 3rd parameter, and it accepts a `replyTo` field among others.

 That field accepts a string that represents the queue name, from which the producer expects to consume the reply.